Charlie Ward

-Charlie Ward Jr. (born October 12, 1970) is an American former professional basketball player in the National Basketball Association (NBA) and current head coach for the Florida A&M Rattlers.
-Ward was an exceptional college football player as well, winning the Heisman Trophy, Davey O'Brien Award, and College Football National Championship as a quarterback for the Florida State Seminoles.
+Charlie Ward Jr. (born October 12, 1970) is an American basketball coach and former professional point guard who is the head coach of the Florida A&M Rattlers.
+Ward previously played in the National Basketball Association (NBA) for 11 seasons, primarily with the New York Knicks.
+He played college basketball for the Florida State Seminoles, receiving ACC Male Athlete of the Year twice.
+Ward also played college football as a quarterback with the Seminoles team, winning the Heisman Trophy in 1993 en route to a victory in the 1994 Orange Bowl.

-Ward played in the NBA with the New York Knicks for nine years and started in the 1999 NBA Finals.
-He later had short spells with the San Antonio Spurs and Houston Rockets, before retiring in 2005.
-He was inducted into the College Football Hall of Fame in 2006.
+After being projected as a mid-round pick in the National Football League (NFL), Ward chose to pursue a basketball career and was selected by the Knicks in the first round of the 1994 NBA draft.
+During his nine full seasons with the Knicks, he was a member of the team that made the 1999 NBA Finals.
+Ward was traded to the San Antonio Spurs during the 2003–04 season and spent his final year in 2005 with the Houston Rockets.
+Following his retirement as a player, Ward began a coaching career and has served as the head coach of the Rattlers since 2025.
+He was inducted to the College Football Hall of Fame in 2006.

 College football

-Ward won the 1993 Heisman Trophy, Maxwell Award, and the Davey O'Brien Award as a quarterback for the Florida State University.
+Ward won the 1993 Heisman Trophy, Maxwell Award, and the Davey O'Brien Award as a quarterback for Florida State University.
 He subsequently led the Seminoles to their first-ever national championship when FSU defeated Nebraska 18–16 in the 1994 Orange Bowl.
 The Seminoles had suffered their only defeat of the season to a second-ranked Notre Dame team, but their path to the national championship was cleared a week later when the Irish were upset at home by Boston College.
 Ward holds the fourth-largest margin of victory in the history of Heisman trophy balloting, with a 1,622-point difference, fourth only to Joe Burrow's 1,846 point win in 2019, O. J. Simpson's 1,750-point win in 1968 and Troy Smith's 1,662-point win in 2006.
 He is also the only Heisman winner to play in the NBA.
 In 1993, Charlie Ward won the James E. Sullivan Award from the Amateur Athletic Union (AAU) as the most outstanding amateur athlete in the United States.